drupal-composer/drupal-project/README.md

     }
 }
 ```

+One thing to worth noting with local patch files, it appears the patch will only be detected if it has a .txt file extension.

 ### How do I switch from packagist.drupal-composer.org to packages.drupal.org?

 Follow the instructions in the [documentation on drupal.org](https://www.drupal.org/docs/develop/using-composer/using-packagesdrupalorg).